 The determination of the number of extended duty compensation positions to be made available each school year, the job content and duration of the positions offered, and the selection and retention of personnel to be offered these extended duty assignments, rests solely with the District.
-However, should the district change the job content or duration of the positions, the compensation for such positions shall be negotiated with the association.
+However, should the district change the job content or duration of the positions, the compensation for such positions shall be negotiated with the Association.

-1. There shall be a three (3) step schedule based on the Bachelor's beginning step, BA plus three years' experience step, and the BA plus six years' experience step.
+- 1. There shall be a three (3) step schedule based on the Bachelor's beginning step, BA plus three years' experience step, and the BA plus six years' experience step. - a.
+BA+3 step: This provides for an increase in compensation in the fourth year of coaching a particular activity. - b.
+BA+6 step: Provides a longevity incentive to attract and keep good coaches active in the District programs. - 2.
+The District may grant, at its discretion, up to five (5) years for transfer into the District if the individual has the experience and recommendations to warrant such credit.

-- a.
-BA+3 step: This provides for an increase in compensation in the fourth year of coaching a particular activity. - BA+6 step: Provides a longevity incentive to attract and keep good coaches active in the District programs. - 2.
-The District may grant, at its discretion, up to five (5) years for transfer into the District if the individual has the experience and recommendations to warrant such credit. - 3.
-In-district coaches may advance on the salary schedule when they accept a more important assignment (e.g., assistant coach to head coach) on the following basis: - a.
+- 3. In-district coaches may advance on the salary schedule when they accept a more important assignment (e.g., assistant coach to head coach) on the following basis: - a.
 For each two (2) years' experience they will be allowed one (1) year toward salary advancement. - b.
 The same maximum would apply as is allowed for personnel new to the District. - c.
 The only exception to the above would be that no coach will take a cut in salary in moving to the new assignment, as long as that assignment is paid at the higher percentage of the base salary. - 4.
-It will be the responsibility of the music supervisor and the building principal to evaluate extra-duty assignments. - 5.
-It is agreed that these evaluations are separate from the teaching evaluations and only where the responsibility is an extension of the teaching assignment (such as music) will the extra-duty evaluation be reflected in the individual teacher's evaluation.
+It will be the responsibility of the music supervisor and the building principal to evaluate extra-duty assignments. - 45.
+It is agreed that these evaluations are separate from the teaching evaluations and only where the responsibility is an extension of the teaching assignment (such as music) will the extra-duty evaluation be reflected in the individual teacher's evaluation. - 6.
+In those instances where satisfactory performance is not maintained, the District may terminate the extra duty assignment without a Board hearing provided the unsatisfactory performance has been demonstrated through the evaluation process and the procedure in this Agreement has been followed. - 57.
+Extra duty assignments and supervision shall be handled in the following manner: - a.
+Coaching assignments shall be made by the building administrator after meeting with the head coach and athletic coordinator to review their recommendations All extra duty assignments are offered on a year-to-year basis with the exception of head coaches and lead advisor positions of OSAA sanctioned athletics and activities, or positions that are an extension of the teaching assignment.